South Sudan Fast Facts

 March 2011 - Violence breaks out in southern Sudan between soldiers and rebel groups.

-April 27, 2011 - In a speech on state television, President Omar al-Bashir claims the disputed oil-rich region of Abyei on behalf of the North.
+April 27, 2011 - In a speech on state television, Sudanese President Omar al-Bashir claims the disputed oil-rich region of Abyei on behalf of the North.

 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

-June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People's Liberation Army of southern Sudan erupts near Kadugli, the capital of oil-rich Southern Kordofan state.
+June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People's Liberation Army of southern Sudan erupts near Kadugli, the capital of the oil-rich Southern Kordofan state.
 The UN also reports violence in neighboring Blue Nile and Unity states.

 June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the immediate withdrawal of Sudanese troops from Abyei and for joint supervision of the disputed region.

 July 9, 2011 - South Sudan becomes an independent nation, with a population of approximately eight million people.
+Kiir becomes president of the newly formed country.

 July 14, 2011 - Becomes the 193rd member nation of the United Nations.

-September 8, 2011 - According to UN officials, the governments of Sudan and South Sudan reach an agreement that will allow the withdrawal of their troops from the disputed border region of Abyei.
+September 8, 2011 - According to UN officials, the governments of Sudan and South Sudan reach an agreement that will allow the withdrawal of their troops from Abyei.

-October 2011 - In his first visit to Khartoum since South Sudan's independence, President Salva Kiir meets with Sudanese President Omar al-Bashir to "reach final solutions" to address continuing differences between their countries.
+October 2011 - In his first visit to Khartoum since South Sudan's independence, Kiir meets with al-Bashir to "reach final solutions" to address continuing differences between their countries.

 January 23, 2012 - South Sudan shuts down oil production after accusing Sudan of stealing $815 million of its oil.
 Sudan says it confiscated the crude to make up for unpaid fees to use the pipeline and processing facilities in its territory.